 - Another Dark Chick in Dissidia Final Fantasy is Kuja, whose flamboyance and comparative inexperience tend to separate him from the rest of the Chaos side.
 It does bear mentioning that, unlike most of the other villains in the series, both Kefka and Kuja actually succeed in inflicting lasting planetary-scale destruction in their original games.

 - The villainous, ruthless crossdresser Flea, one of Magus's generals from Chrono Trigger.

-- There's also some examples from Advance Wars.
+- There's also some examples from Nintendo Wars.

 - Adder in Black Hole Rising.

 - Lash in Dual Strike.